CCBill/restful-api-guide/README.md

 The [CCBill RESTful Transaction API](https://ccbill.com/doc/ccbill-restful-transaction-api) uses OAuth based authentication and authorization.
 Prior to accessing the API, you need to [register your application with CCBill]((https://ccbill.com/contact)).

 Upon registration, your application will be assigned a `merchant application ID` and a `secret key`.
+Use these credentials to generate the `CCBill Oauth Bearer Token` (aka the `access token`) by providing them to the authorization server.

+In the `curl` example below, the `-u` option automatically encodes the provided credentials into a format compatible with HTTP Basic Authentication.

+Alternatively, merchants can manually encode their `merchant application ID` and `secret key` using Base64 encoding.
+The encoded credentials must be included in the request as authorization header parameters.

-Use these credentials to generate the `CCBill Oauth Bearer Token` (aka the `access token`) by providing them to the authorization server. **Please note that this step cannot be done from within the browser, and you must make the call from your backend**.
+**Please note that this step cannot be done from within the browser, and you must make the call from your backend**.

 Once you have generated the CCBill OAuth token (which is not to be confused with the `payment token`), you need to place it in the `Authorization header` of each API request.
 You will then be able to access the CCBill Transaction API until the access token expires or is revoked.